gdarchen/webusb-arduino-nfc/README.md

 Still using a ACR122U NFC Reader, I implemented the a local Node.js server handling the NFC reading part and sending the read payload to a front-end application through _web-sockets_.

+You can find the code for this solution in the `./1-local-nfc-server` folder.

+### See the [1-local-nfc-server/README.md](1-local-nfc-server/README.md) file to understand how it works.

+## Solution 2 - Electron application using a NFC Reader

+![nfc tag] ![react tag] ![electron tag]

+Using a ACR122U NFC Reader, I firstly implemented an Electron application to handle NFC reading.

-You can find the code for this solution in the `./2-local-nfc-server` folder.
+You can find the code for this solution in the `./2-electron` folder.

-### See the [2-local-nfc-server/README.md](2-local-nfc-server/README.md) file to understand how it works.
+### See the [2-electron/README.md](2-electron/README.md) file to understand how it works.

 ## Solution 3 - Using _WebUSB_ and an Arduino board